IngeniumUA/ingeniumuahubfront/README.md

 - At the upper left, right under Ingenium, click on the plus next to iOS App.
 - Enter the version number of the release.
 - In the "Previews and Screenshots" section under "What's New in This Version", enter the changes made to the app.
-- In the "Build" section, select the desired (Normally the only or latest) build.
+- In the "Build" section, click on "Add Build".
+- Select the desired (Normally the only or latest) build.
-- In the top right, click on "Add for Review".
+- In the top right, click on "Save", then click on "Add for Review".
+- In the top right, click on "Submit to App Review".

 <br>
 To release for Android: